 Nadeau pointed out, "When the organization understands and regards user adoption as a growth and key company strategy, it becomes a company-wide effort."
 Why?
 Because it is a fundamental operating philosophy that must come before retention, expansion, or advocacy.

-We have heard it before that customers buy through emotional affinity then back it up with their reasoning (logic).
-The question is no longer on the reason why they buy our solutions but "can we make them (customers) successful"?
+Before that, we have heard that customers buy through emotional affinity then back it up with their reasoning (logic).
+The question is no longer why they buy our solutions, but "can we make them (customers) successful"?

-Understanding how your product solves your customer’s specific challenges and the impact it has against their business's bottom line is critical in building a stronger foundation of customer relationships.
+Understanding how your product solves your customer's specific challenges and its impact on their business's bottom line is critical in building a stronger customer relationship foundation.

-To achieve this business goal, focusing on user adoption as growth metrics and delivering a high-value outcome, is the new imperative of growing the brand.
-Once the organization shifts its focus, the success of the customers is no longer just in a single department but a company-wide effort.
+To achieve this business goal, focusing on user adoption as growth metrics and delivering a high-value outcome is the new imperative of growing the brand.
+Once the organization shifts its focus, the customers' success is no longer just in a single department but a company-wide effort.

 The conduit of success

-If you have a product that would take significant time before the customers start seeing its value, you have to make sure that Customer Experience must be given the same importance and significance.
+Suppose you have a product that would take significant time before the customers start seeing its value.
+In that case, you have to make sure that Customer Experience must be given the same importance and significance.

 Delivering a successful outcome